thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-express.js/middleware.md

 app.use(middleware);
 ```

-You can also declare multiple middlewares for the same API endpoint, and the order of execution is same as order of their declaration.

 Note that **the call** `app.use(middleware)` **must be called before an API endpoint declaration so that middleware would be called for the API endpoint**.

 In the following example, if you move the line `app.use(myLogger)` below `app.get('/', ...)`, then the middleware `myLogger` won't be used when someone call GET on the '/' path.